 - Action Plan is monitored and reviewed; this plan is revised, expanded, or discontinued depending on need.

 The regulations requiring I&RS allows the building I&RS teams to be as flexible as necessary in order to perform the necessary functions.
 Typically, the following individuals participate:

 If the I&RS Plan is successful in meeting the needs of the student, then the Plan may continue to be maintained and monitored or the Plan may be discontinued.
-If the I&RS Plan is not successful, then additional information is collected, additional professional advice is secured and additional resources are identified.
-In some instances, referral to a basic skills or a special education program may be necessary.
+If the I&RS Plan is not successful, then additional data is collected, additional professional advice is secured and additional resources are identified.
+In some instances, a referral for intervention services or a referral to the child study team may be warranted.